Communication line of "MOXA IP Serial Library" category

 Configuration of NPort Device Server

-The configuration of Moxa NPort Device Server can be done using the "NPort Administration Suite" software or through the common internet browser, if the configuration of NPort Device Server via web is enabled.
+The configuration of Moxa NPort Device Server can be done using the "NPort Administration Suite" software or through the common internet browser, if the configuration of NPort Device Server via the web is enabled.

 Configuration by "NPort Administration Suite".